This tips & tricks article illustrates how to take into account a non-zero mean stress in an Ansys Workbench fatigue analysis.

 First here are some definitions:

-To create this fatigue solution we have to obtain the stress result for Smaximum and Sminimum
+To create this fatigue analysis solution we have to obtain the stress result for Smaximum and Sminimum

 Alternating bending stress R < -1